 Home automation used to be a thing of science fiction, seen only in movies.
 However, today it has become the gold standard in housing designs.
 So, what is home automation?
 How does it work?
-Tim Kyle Electric, residential electrical service Owings Mills, can sit down with you to discuss upgrading your home to an automated one.
+Tim Kyle Electric, Heating & Cooling, residential electrical service Owings Mills, can sit down with you to discuss upgrading your home to an automated one.

 Home Automation 101